karthikeya03/Drive-Ready/AWSlambda.md

 # Session 9: AWS Lambda

 ## Definition
 AWS Lambda is a serverless compute service that allows you to run code without provisioning or managing servers.
-Lambda executes your code only when needed and scales automatically, from a few requests per day to thousands per second.
+Lambda executes your code only when needed and scales automatically, from a few requests per day to thousands per second

 ## Key Features